Rod Stewart, son, accused of battery in New Year’s Eve fight

 That’s when Sean Stewart, the rock star’s 39-year-old son, got “nose to nose” with Dixon.

 Sean Stewart then shoved Dixon backwards.
-Rod Steward, 74, punched Dixon in his “left rib cage area” with a closed fist, the report said.
+Rod Stewart, 74, punched Dixon in his “left rib cage area” with a closed fist, the report said.

 The police report said Sean Stewart told investigators he became agitated when they were not able to attend the event “due to Dixon’s interaction with him and his family.”